tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Introduction

-Ecologists took a strong interest in network theory, as it allowed to make sense of some of the complexity of ecological communities.
-In constrast to community modules [@holt_community_1997], using networks allows to work at the whole community scale [@dunne_network_2006], thus accounting for feedbacks in species interactions [@berlow_simple_2009].
+Ecologists developped a strong interest for network theory, as it allowed to make sense of some of the complexity of ecological communities.
+In constrast to early approaches suchs as community modules [@holt_community_1997], using networks allows one to work at the whole community scale [@dunne_network_2006], thus accounting for feedbacks in species interactions [@berlow_simple_2009].
 Networks have often been called "complex" [@williams_simple_2000], on account of the fact that they represent objects (ecological communities) with complex (non-linear, sensitive to indirect interactions) dynamics.
 Because networks are multi-faceted objects with a rich range of structure, ecologists have been looking for emerging properties that can be easily measured and analyzed, and that relate to ecological properties and processes.

-Since the beginning of ecological network litterature, connectance, *i.e.* the relative number of ecological interactions over the potential number, has been recognized as a central network property [@yodzis_connectance_1980;@martinez_constant_1992].
-In part, this success is to be attributed to the fact that connectance relates to early definitions of network complexity [@pimm_food_1982], and to the fact that connectance explains dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002].
-More recently, attention shifted from connectance to degree distribution.
-Variation of degree distribution among networks have been taken as evidence that assembly mechanisms differ [@williams_biology_2011;@vazquez_degree_2005], and increasingly refined method to estimate degree distribution have been devised [@williams_simple_2009].
-Some authors proposed that degree distribution, rather than connectance, are driving the values of nestedness [@fortuna_nestedness_2010].
+Since the beginning of ecological network litterature, connectance, *i.e.* the relative number of ecological interactions over the potential number, usually defined at the squared richness, has been recognized as a central network property [@yodzis_connectance_1980;@martinez_constant_1992].
+In part, this success is to be attributed to the fact that connectance relates to early definitions of network complexity [@pimm_food_1982], and to the fact that connectance predicts reasonnably well some key dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002].
+More recently, attention shifted from connectance to degree distribution, that is the statistical properties of the distrubtion of number of interactions per species.
+Variation of degree distribution among networks has often been taken as evidence that assembly or interaction mechanisms differ [@williams_biology_2011;@vazquez_degree_2005], and increasingly refined method to estimate degree distribution have been devised [@williams_simple_2009].
+Some authors proposed that degree distribution, rather than connectance, are driving the values of nestedness or modularity, which are important drivers of network dynamics [@fortuna_nestedness_2010].

 However, it is worth asking if we were not too quick in discarding connectance in profit of degree distribution.
-A network, ecological or otherwise, can be viewed as a physical space, with a limited number of possible interactions.
-This means that there are physical constraints on the filling of a network.
+A network, ecological or otherwise, can be viewed as a physical space that edges (interactions) occupy, the size of which is limited by the number of nodes (species).
+This means that there are physical constraints on the filling of a network, due to the fact that placing the first edge will limit the number of ways to place the remaining edges, and so on.
 For example, there is only one way to have a fully connected network, and there are a limited number of ways to have a network with the lower possible connectance.
-For this reason, and given the importance that degree distribution took in the recent years, it is important that we clearly understand how constrained degree distribution is.
-In this contribution, using an argument from combinatorial statistics, we present strong evidences that degree distribution, along with emerging network properties, are constrained (and can be predicted) by connectance.
+For this reason, and given the importance that degree distribution took in the recent years, it is important that we clearly understand how constrained degree distribution actually is, in relation to connectance.
+In this contribution, using an argument from combinatorial statistics and simulations of random networks under two different models, we present strong evidences that degree distribution, along with emerging network properties, are constrained (and can be predicted) by connectance.
 We discuss the consequences of our results for the comparison of different ecological networks, and for the generation of random networks in null-model analyses.

 # Statistical argument

-Assuming an ecological network made of $n$ species, and assuming undirected interactions with no self-edges (*e.g.* no cannibalism), there can be at most $M = n(n-1)/2$ interactions in this network, in which case it is a complete graph (the results presented below hold for both directed graphs, and graphs in which self-edges are allowed).
+Assuming an ecological network made of $n$ species, and assuming undirected interactions with no self-edges (*e.g.* no cannibalism), there can be at most $M = n(n-1)/2$ interactions in this network, in which case it is a complete graph (the results presented below hold qualitatively for both directed graphs, and graphs in which self-edges are allowed).
 This maximal number of links, $M_n$, represent the whole space of possible links.
 With this information in hand, it is possible to know the total number of possible networks given a number $l$ of interactions.